 Vox featured namer Rachel Bernard in an article titled “How brands get their names, explained by a professional namer.”
 Rachel talks about how she became a namer, what makes a good (and bad) brand name, naming trends, and more. (via Alyssa Mitry)

-Feel free to send tips or links for this monthly/occasional roundup!
+Feel free to send tips or links for this monthly/occasional roundup of branding news!